Free Shipping On Orders Above $75

 • Make dhikr while feeding your baby.

-• Listen to Qur’an during nap time.
+• Listen to the Qur’an during nap time.

 • Make heartfelt duas while rocking your child.